ToniAndstrom/daylight_app/README.md

 ## Getting Started

 - Simply clone the repository
-- Install dependencies by running `composer intall`
+- Install dependencies by running `composer install`
 - Install front-end dependencies by running `npm install`
 - Also install dependencies in frontend folder cd /frontend and `npm install`